fnickels/terraform-provider-mirror-example/Article.md

 You should be able to match up the version of `terraform` and `aws` to the versions we pinned in the Dockerfile.
 The environment variable define in the Dockerfile is also visible.

-What are not pinned are the Terraform Providers.
+What is not pinned are the Terraform Providers.
 These are still being pulled from the Internet and are floating to the most recent version at the time `terraform init` command is executed.

-Not super helpful ensuring consistency and reproducibility.
+Not super helpful in ensuring consistency and reproducibility.

 This can be remedied by changing the version requirements in the `main.tf` file from (`>=`) to (`=`), but this will still leave the provider files being downloaded from the Internet each time the `terraform init` command is run.